 The route hugs the coast, past the international airport, to Aphrodite’s rock and then to Pissouri village.

 From here, this ride turns downhill to Pissouri Bay for a coffee stop and then comes back up a different, and better road, before returning to Paphos on the same B6.

-The road is very quiet as most of the traffic is on the upgraded parallel A6 rather than this B6.
+After you cross under the A6, the road is very quiet as most of the traffic is on the parallel A6 rather than this B6.
 The B6 is also lovely and wide.